vinceliuice/Mojave-gtk-theme/README.md

 Use "light theme" for webs on Firefox.

+1. Go to `about:config`,

-go to `about:config`.
-Create a pref called `widget.content.gtk-theme-override` of type String, and give it a value of `Mojave-light`.
+2. create a pref called `widget.content.gtk-theme-override` of type String,

+3. and give it a value of `Mojave-light`.
 This will fix it.

 ## Installation